top of page

 Studying Remnant Bluff Prairie

-In 1993, the Illinois Nature Preserve Commission, along with La Vista, dedicated 15 acres, naming them the Missionary Oblates Woods Nature Preserve.
+In 1993, the Missionary Oblates, working with the Illinois Nature Preserves Commission, dedicated 15 acres, naming them the Missionary Oblates Woods Nature Preserve.

-Through the Volunteer Stewardship Network of The Nature Conservancy, a dedicated group of volunteers along with OMI novices maintain the area by removing invasive species, assisting in prescribed burns, and removing trash.
+Through the Volunteer Stewardship Network of The Nature Conservancy, a dedicated group of La Vista volunteers maintain the area by removing invasive species, assisting in prescribed burns, and removing trash.

 bottom of page